Emma Flanagan (MA (Hons), MLitt)

 Background

-I am a historian of Francophone North Africa with a particular interest in social, gender, and transnational histories and the history of anticolonial politicisation.
+I am a historian of post-war Francophone North Africa, with a particular interest in the history of women's communist organising in the region.

 I graduated from the University of St Andrews in 2021 with a First Class Joint Honours degree in Geography and Modern History.
 I continued at the University of St Andrews for my Masters, graduating from the Transnational, Global and Spatial History MLitt with Distinction in 2022.
 During my Masters, I held both the St Andrews School of History MLitt Scholarship and the St Leonard’s-Santander Masters Scholarship.